Tutorial

 The sympy.simplify

-command did not give us much insight in to what happened
+command did not give much insight in to what

-but we can further confirm that above manipulation by expanding \(\left(-1 +
+happened but you can confirm the above manipulation by expanding

 sympy.expand((-1 + sympy.sqrt(2)) * (1 + sympy.sqrt(2)))

-allows us to carry out basic expression manipulation.
-We
+library allows you to carry out basic expression

 Problem

-Calculate the discriminant of the quadratic equation \(2x ^ 2 + x + 1 = 0\).
-What does this tell us about the solutions to the equation?
-What does this tell us about the graph of \(f(x)\)?
+Calculate the of the equation \(2x ^ 2 + x + 1 = 0\).
+What does this tell you about the solutions to the equation?
+What does this tell you about the graph of \(f(x)\)?

 to be the